jimdavis1/Viral_Annotation/README.md

 `feature_type` currently CDS, mat_peptide, or RNA <br><br>

-`segment` which segment a feature belongs to (used by quality tool)<br><br>
+`segment` which segment a feature belongs to (used by the quality tool)<br><br>

-`non_pssm_partner` used for placing a location based feature.<br><br>
+`non_pssm_partner` used for placing a location based feature<br><br>

 There are other fields that are not depicted in the example, including:<br>
-`PMID` which contains the pubmed ID for one or more DLITS.
-These are examples of important papers that either define the function or sequence of a feature. <br><br>
+`PMID` which contains the PubMed ID for one or more DLITS.
+A DLIT is an examples of important paper that either defines the function or sequence of a feature. <br><br>

 `"special": "transcript_edit"`  This field tells the program that an external program is being used to make a call.
 In this case, `transcript_edit` is used to denote a feature that undergoes transcript editing and is found by using `get_transcript_edited_features.pl`.<br><br>

 ## Get Transcript Edited Features
 Transcript editing is a phenomenon that occurs in the phosphoproteins of the Paramyxoviridae and the glycoproteins of the Filoviridae.
 It occurs when the RNA-Dependent RNA polymerase encounters a region of low complexity and pauses.
 The pause allows for the insertion of one or more new nucleotides into the transcript, which causes a frame shift.
 Thus, the amino acid sequence is not a direct translation of what is encoded in the genome.
 We solve this problem by hand-curating a set of transcripts in their post-editing state.
 We then BLAST these against the the contig, and for BLASTn matches with high enough scores, the alignment gap is filled in using the nucleotide sequence of closest curated transcript.
-Currently in order to do this, the following strict BLASTn criteria must be met: <br><br>
+Currently in order to do this, the following strict BLASTn criteria must be met: <br>

-1. The match must be >= 95% nucleotide identity
+1. The match must have >= 95% nucleotide identity
 2. The match must have >= 95% query coverage
 3. The match must have <= 2 gap characters in the subject
-4. The gap characters must occur consecutively in a run <br>
+4. The gap characters must occur consecutively in a run <br><br>

 These parameters are controlled using `--id`, `--cov`, and `--gaps` options, respectively.
 The requirement for consecutive gap characters is hard-coded.
 <br><br>

-Because we may encounter a decent BLASTn match, but not have sufficient %identity, %query coverage, or there may be additional naturally-occurring gaps in the subject, this program will call a feature covering the BLASTn match, when the above criteria are not met.
-However, it will not attempt to correct the sequence.
+Because we may encounter a decent BLASTn match, but not have sufficient %identity, %query coverage, or there may be additional naturally-occurring gaps in the subject, this program will call a feature covering the BLASTn match when the above inclusion criteria are not met.
+However, it will not attempt to correct the subject sequence.
 Instead it will calls a `partial_cds` feature and will not attempt a translation.
-Parameters setting the minimum BLAST requirements for this type of feature call are `--eval`, `--lower_pid`, and `--lower_pcov`, which set the maximum BLAST e-value, and the minimum percent identity and query coverage for consideration for this type of feature. <br><br>
+Parameters setting the minimum BLAST requirements for this type of feature call are `--eval`, `--lower_pid`, and `--lower_pcov`, which set the maximum BLAST e-value, and the minimum percent identity and query coverage for consideration. <br><br>

 Full usage for this program is as follows: